pmchozas/term_relex/README.md

 ## Publications

-Recently our paper was accepted to [DeepOntoNLP @ EXWC 2021](https://sites.google.com/view/deepontonlp-eswc2021/)!
+Recently our paper was accepted to [DeepOntoNLP @ ESWC 2021](https://sites.google.com/view/deepontonlp-eswc2021/)!

 Citation information will appear here when the proceedings are published.